-The first puck will drop in the 2016-2017 NHL season this evening as the Edmonton Oilers take on the Calgary Flames.
-Other day one games include the Maple Leafs at the Senators, Blues at the Blackhawks, and Sharks at the Kings.
-I can’t wait to see if the Penguins can make a run at the cup again this year.
+The first puck will drop in the 2019-2020 NHL season this evening as the St. Louis Blues take on the Washington Capitals.
+Other day one games include the Senators at the Maple Leafs, Oilers at the Canucks, and Sharks at the Golden Knights.
+I can’t wait to see if the Penguins can make a run at the cup this year.
 I live outside the Pittsburgh area now so blackouts don’t block me from watching games.
 Most NHL fans aren’t that lucky.
 You want to cheer for your local team but NHL GameCetner Live blocks in-market games.
 Fortunately there is a solution that will unblock GameCenter from anywhere and avoid the local blackouts.
 You can use a Smart DNS service to watch your favorite team play from anywhere.
 Even if you happen to live in their local market.

 I think you’ll enjoy watching NHL GameCenter Live through a Smart DNS service.
 You can enjoy all the benefits of the GameCenter service without the blackouts.
 Not to confuse anyone, you still need to sign up for NHL GameCenter Live.
 The difference is that you won’t be restricted to only watching out-of-market games.
 We all want to cheer on our favorite team and there’s no reason you can’t use SmartDNS to bypass the local blackouts.
 The Smart DNS technology is very simple and will work with all your devices.
 You’ll be able to watch local NHL games via web browser, Roku, Apple TV, iOS, Android, PS4, PS3, Xbox One, or Xbox 360.

 NHL GameCenter Live is an excellent service.
 As more and more NHL fans cut the cord it’s great to have a service like GameCenter available.
 The only problem is blackouots.
 Here’s an explanation from their FAQ: